 Created in 1957 by the Federal Government, RRSP's are the most popular way for Canadians to save for retirement and are a main pillar of Canada's retirement income programs.
 When you contribute money to an RRSP 100% of that contribution is tax deductible against other sources of income.
 This can create large tax refunds when you file your tax return, in some cases (depending on the province you live in) up to 50% of what you contributed.
 In a highly taxed jurisdiction such as Canada it is no wonder they are as popular as they are.
 Investment income earned within an RRSP is not taxed until it is withdrawn, at which point it is fully taxable.

 Canadians can contribute up to 18% of their prior years income to an RRSP.
-The maximum contribution for 2020 is $27,230.
-Going forward this will be indexed to the rate of inflation.
-In order to create RRSP room equal to that amount the required 2019 income is $27,230 divided by 18% or $151,277.78.
+The maximum contribution for 2024 is $31,560.
+This is indexed to the rate of inflation.
+In order to create RRSP room equal to that amount the required 2023 income is $175,333.33.

 Inidividuals may be able to contribute more than that because every year that you do not contribute the maximum amount the unused portion carries forward.
 In 2010 only about one quarter of eligible tax filers made an RRSP contribution, and the total amount of unused RRSP contribution room is estimated to be over $1 trillion.

 RRSP contributions can be invested in many different types of investments.
 These include mutual funds, segregated funds, GIC's, and more.
 Contact us for more information about what investments are appropriate for you to own in an RSP based on your investment knowledge, time horizon and risk tolerance and other factors.